traineraio/installfest2020/README.md

 ### Create own component

-You see, we have same links on both pages, we can create own componet and use it in pages.
+You see, we have a same links on both pages, we can create own component and use it in pages.

 Create file `./components/Nav.js`